quassy/prefect/docs/core/concepts/execution.md

 Tasks will only evaluate their triggers if all upstream tasks are in `Finished` states.
 Therefore, the `all_finished` trigger is the same as an `always_run` trigger.

-!!! tip Use a manual_only trigger to pause a flow
+!!! tip "Use a manual_only trigger to pause a flow"
     The `manual_only` trigger always puts the task in a `Paused` state, so the flow will never run a `manual_only` task automatically.
 This allows users to pause a flow mid-run.
 To resume, put the task in a `Resume` state and set it as one of the run's `start_tasks`.
 This will treat is as a root task with no upstream tasks, and skip the trigger check entirely.